seeblick/DazzlingDogs/README.md

 # Welcome to Anthony's Puppy Site
 ## We have 9 puppies since May 29.
 Interested?
 Then [click here](contactform.html) and submit your email address, or go to he contact form at the bottom of the page!

+## This is the mother, a pure shepherd.
 ![Bella with nine](./BellaWithNinePuppies.JPG)
-## This is the father, Nero.
+## This is the father.
 Half Ridgeback, half Shepherd.
 ![Nero](./Nero.JPG)

-Th pups will look something in between:
+The pups will look something in between, like these from a previous litter:

 ![pups1.Runde](./mix1.JPG)